Heera Mandi: After the partition

-After the partition of India, young and attractive tawaifs from Heera Mandi became the first choice of Pakistan filmmakers.
+After the partition of India in 1947, young and attractive tawaifs from Heera Mandi became the first choice of Pakistan filmmakers.
 Girls from the Heera Mandi joined the Lollywood industry and gained much fame and wealth.
 Some of the most skilled tawaifs performed as backup dancers in early Pakistani films.
 In Heera Mandi and surrounding areas, there were many dance and music classrooms, which closed as the tawaifs and musicians left.
 Eventually, only prostitutes came and stayed at Heera Mandi to engage in prostitution.

 Culture

 During the Mughal period, tawaifs of Heeramandi were trained in Indian classical music, Kathak and mujra dance, as well as poetry and etiquette.
-These tawaif had art teachers or an Ustad to guide them in their skills.
+These tawaifs had art teachers or an Ustad to guide them in their skills.
 They would practice music and dance on the balcony.
 These tawaifs entertained guests with exquisite art in kotha and provided performing arts to their guests.
-Some of tawaifs also entered the palace to perform for the Mughal royal family.
+Some of the tawaifs also entered the palace to perform for the Mughal royal family.